DoSOCSv2/DoSOCSv2/README.md

 Usage
 -----

+dosocs2 divides its work into distinct steps:
+- Scanning a package to obtain SHA-1 digests and other basic metadata
+- Scanning using any number of external scanning tools to obtain further information, such as license, copyright, or security vulnerability data.
+- Generating an SPDX document in relational form from available data
+- Compiling an SPDX document to a textual format

-The simplest use case is scanning a package, generating a document, and printing the document in one shot:
+The simplest use case is scanning a package, generating a document, and printing an SPDX document in one shot:

     $ dosocs2 oneshot package.tar.gz
     dosocs2: package.tar.gz: package_id: 1